vijayakarumudi/edX-DEV217x-DevOps/docs/Module1Labs/HOL_Set-Up-MRP/edX-DEV217x-Lab1.md

 ###Pre-requisites:###

 -   An active Visual Studio Team Services (VSTS) account
-	> **Note:** You will need an active Visual Studio Team Services (VSTS) account already, or you will need to sign up for a free Visual Studio Team Services account by following [this link.](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/sign-up-for-visual-studio-team-services) Alternatively, you can follow the steps in _Create a Visual Studio Team Services (VSTS) Account_ in Lab 1 of the **DEV212x: Intro to DevOps** course found [here](https://github.com/MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/blob/master/docs/Lab1/edX-DEV212x-Lab1.md).
+	> You will need an active Visual Studio Team Services (VSTS) account already, or you will need to sign up for a free Visual Studio Team Services account by following [this link.](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/sign-up-for-visual-studio-team-services) Alternatively, you can follow the steps in _Create a Visual Studio Team Services (VSTS) Account_ in Lab 1 of the **DEV212x: Intro to DevOps** course found [here](https://github.com/MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/blob/master/docs/Lab1/edX-DEV212x-Lab1.md).

 -   Project Collection Administrator rights to the Visual Studio Team Services account
 	> If you are not a Project Collection Administrator for the Visual Studio Team Services account, follow the instructions at [this link.](https://www.visualstudio.com/en-us/docs/setup-admin/add-administrator-tfs#project-collection).
 Alternatively, you can follow the steps above to create a new VSTS account.
 You will, by default, be an administrator of your own account.